alvaroha1/mth-api/README.md

 ```

 This will fetch the latest data from the APIs and store them in a MongoDB database in your computer.

+## Additional Features that might be implemented on a later date
+* Tests
+* User Management system
+* More relevant metrics
+* Other APIs

+## Contributing
+Contributions Welcome!

+This is an on-going project and external input and ideas will be gladly recieved!

+## License
+This project is licensed under the MIT License, play around, have fun.